-Bellevue's Vision for the future: In 2044 Bellevue is a vibrant international center for innovation and commerce with safe, diverse and attractive neighborhoods that feature some of America's finest schools.
+In 2044 Bellevue is a vibrant international center for innovation and commerce with safe, diverse and attractive neighborhoods that feature some of America's finest schools.
 The city's neighborhoods, from metropolitan Downtown to bucolic Cougar Mountain, epitomize Bellevue's reputation as a "City in a Park" with visually breathtaking vistas, viewpoints and recreation areas.
 Downtown is an employment and residential hub.
 New business and residential centers are located in BelRed and Wilburton.
 Crossroads, Eastgate and Factoria feature their own unique cultural amenities and urban landscapes.
-These centers are home to world-renowned technology companies and tomorrow's industry leaders.
-Local shopping centers throughout the city allow people to easily meet their daily needs close to home.
+These centers are home to today's world renowned technology companies and tomorrow's industry leaders.
+Local-serving shopping centers are found throughout the city allowing people to easily meet daily needs close to home.
 Through the city's growth, residents are connected to one another.
 All neighborhoods have diverse housing choices, gathering spaces and local and regional commercial services.
 Bellevue's people-its ultimate strength-define both the city and their neighborhoods.

-This Comprehensive Plan vision will be realized by the entire city organization, in concert with the Bellevue community and regional partners.
+This Comprehensive Plan Vision will be realized by the entire city organization, in concert with the Bellevue community and regional partners.
 The Comprehensive Plan provides city policy direction on a range of issues, from the city's growth strategy to environmental protection, to provision of utilities, parks and other services.
-Further detail is found in the vision statement for each element of the plan, ocurring at the beginning of each chapter.
+Further detail is found in the Vision statement for each element of the plan.
+These occur at the beginning of each element.